 Name Give the camera a descriptive name, to make it easily identifiable in a list.
 Covert CathexisVision gives the option to create a covert camera.
 There is a difference between a camera being covert, and a user not having access to it.
-Covert Access Level Defined Camera will only be present in the Resources List of an Administrator, or an access level that has been granted access to this camera.
-Camera will still appear in the Resources List of lower login levels, but these levels will not be able to view the feed.
+Covert Access Level Defined Camera will only be present in the Resources List of an Administrator, or an access level that has been granted access to this camera.Camera will still appear in the Resources List of lower login levels, but these levels will not be able to view the feed.
 Device Information This will be a list of all the relevant information, pertaining to the device itself.
 It can be seen underneath the image preview.
-Live Preview H264_CAT 1280x800 3.20 Mbps Paused H264_CAT 1280x800 3.20 Mbps The image displayed is a frame grab from the chose video feed.
-To play the live preview, click on this icon.
-To enlarge the image, click on this icon.
+Live Preview H264_CAT 1280x800 3.20 Mbps ▼ Paused video feed.
+H264_CAT 1280x800 3.20 Mbps ▼ To play the live preview, click on this icon. ▼ To enlarge the image, click on this icon. ▼